Armanino Blog

 March 26, 2020

 Concerns about the COVID-19 outbreak and social distancing requirements are causing many nonprofits to reevaluate planned fundraising events.
-Here are some things to keep in mind about these decisions and the potential tax implications of canceling or postponing your event.
+Here are some regulatory updates about these decisions and the potential tax implications of canceling or postponing your event.

 The first step is to determine your path forward.
 Are you planning on postponing the event until a later date, canceling the event, or holding it virtually?
 It’s best to understand what your organization is capable of doing at this time and how your donors may continue to support your cause without a live event.